 - Supported on a broad set of target processors

-The benefits to customers are simple and profound:
+The benefits are manifold:

-- reduced certification maintenance after product release
+- Reduced certification maintenance after product release

 - Higher quality and confidence targeting code to highest ASIL/SIL levels